nais/deploy/README.md

 | Message | Action |
 |---------|--------|
 | Repository is not registered | Please read the [registering your repository](#registering-your-repository) section. |

+## Application components

+### hookd
+This service will receive all deployment events from GitHub.

+Its main tasks are to:
+* validate deployment events
+* publish messages to Kafka when a deployment is created
+* report deployment status back to GitHub

+The validation part is done by checking if the signature attached to the deployment event is valid, and by checking the format of the deployment.
+Refer to the [GitHub documentation](https://developer.github.com/webhooks/securing/) as to how webhooks are secured.

+### deployd
+Deployd's main responsibility is to deploy resources into a Kubernetes cluster.
+Additionally it reports the deployment status back to hookd using Kafka.

+### Kafka
+Kafka is used as a communication channel between hookd and deployd.
+Hookd sends deployment requests to a `deploymentRequests` topic, which fans out and in turn hits all the deployd instances.
+Deployd acts on the information, and then sends a deployment status to the `deploymentStatus` topic.
+Hookd picks up replies to this topic, and publishes the deployment status to Github.

+### Amazon S3 (Amazon Simple Storage Service)
+Used as a configuration backend.
+Information about repository team access is stored here, and accessed on each deployment request.

 ## Developing